vlfeat/matconvnet/doc/site/docs/developers.md

 called by `doc/Makefile` as needed.

-`matdoc.py` does three things: it extracts the function documentation from a m-file, it interprets it using a pseud-Markdown syntax, and then it writes the result in Markdown format for use with MkDocs.
+`matdoc.py` does three things: it extracts the function documentation from a m-file, it interprets it using a pseudo-Markdown syntax, and then it writes the result in Markdown format for use with MkDocs.
 These are stored in `doc/site/docs/mfiles`.